Contract for Sale of Goods Fill out the template

 Fill out the template

-A Sale of Goods Agreement, also sometimes called a Sales Agreement or Sales Contract, is a document that a buyer and seller can enter when a certain good or certain goods are being sold.
+A Contract for Sale of Goods, also sometimes called a Sale of Goods Agreement, Sales Agreement or Sales Contract, is a document that a buyer and seller can enter when a certain good or certain goods are being sold.
 Through a Sale of Goods Agreement, a seller and buyer can outline the terms and conditions of the sale of the item or items being transferred.
 A Sale of Goods Agreement contains provisions about the basic logistics of the sale, like price and delivery information, but also contains the information required for an equitable relationship between the parties, such as risk of loss.

 A Sale of Goods Agreement can cover the sale of any type of good, whether it's a one-time sale or multiple shipments over time.
 However, this contract is not designed for use in real estate transactions.